Crabz7/SatTrack/TO-DO.md

 # TO-DO LIST
-Things i would like to add/fix in the future
+Things i would like to add/fix in the future.
+Here's how to read this file:
+- Not begun: Normal
+- Currently working on it: **Bold**
+- Done: ~~Strikethrough~~
 ## Features/Changes
 - [ ] Change name from SatTrack since it's a common name for software (sugggested by kc2syk on Reddit)
 - [ ] Add tle download service (suggested by Feuerwerko on Reddit)